How to Live in Off-Campus Housing

 To put it bluntly, I've seen students live in some pretty decrepit apartments.
-While financial necessity may force you into a place that is substandard, there are certain things you should not compromise on.
-If any of the following is broken or missing, be sure that you notate it in writing on the lease so that you do not get charged for pre-existing damages when you move out.
-I suggest that if any of the following are problematic, you get an agreement in writing from the landlord stating that he will rectify the problem before you move in:
+While financial necessity may force you into a substandard place, there are certain things you should not compromise on.
+If any of the following is broken or missing, be sure that you note it on the lease so that you do not get charged for pre-existing damage when you move out.
+In fact, I recommend that if any of the following are problematic, you get an agreement in writing from the landlord stating that he will rectify the problem before you move in:

 - Windows that don't open, don't close, don't have screens, or have cracked/broken panes.

-- Water damage or mold (if you smell or see mold, I recommend not even considering the place).
+- Water damage or mold (if you smell or see mold, I advise not even considering the place).

-- Bathroom fixtures that leak or don't work.
-Turn on the faucets and shower when you are touring the apartment to check that all water fixtures work.
+- Bathroom fixtures that leak or don't work at all.
+Turn on the faucets and shower when you are touring the apartment to check.

 - Marred paint, wall paneling, or drywall.
 Don't get jacked out of your security deposit for the previous tenant's nail holes.

-- If you see signs of rodent or bug infestation (that means even one bug or one mouse turd), don't take the place.
-If you absolutely have no other housing options, get an agreement in writing from the landlord that he'll pay for extermination services before you move in.
-Be especially wary of bedbugs.
-Ask the current tenants if they had any problems with bedbugs, and ask the neighbors.
-I say this because student housing is often in older, neglected neighborhoods where bedbugs have become a really big problem in recent years.
+- Signs of rodent or bug infestation (even one bug or one mouse turd).
+Don't take the place unless you have absolutely no other housing options AND you get a written agreement from the landlord that he'll pay for extermination services before you move in.
+Be especially wary of bedbugs; ask the current tenants and the neighbors if they've had any problems.
+Student housing is often in older, neglected neighborhoods where bedbugs may be a big problem.

 - Check that the door locks with a deadbolt, and verify that the lock will be changed before you move in so that the previous tenant is not at liberty to let himself in and steal your laptop.

-Step 2: Review the lease carefully before signing it.
+Step 2: Review the lease carefully before you sign.